iangregsondev/blockprocessor/dev/config/README.md

 Environment variables specified in the env.local files follow a standard naming pattern:

 * Uppercase Naming: All environment variables are in uppercase.
 * Application Prefix: Each environment variable is prefixed with the application name, which is written in uppercase.
-For example, an app named bitcoinProcessor would have a prefix of BITCOINPROCESSOR.
+All prefixes are listed below.
 * Section and Key Separation: The sections from the YAML file are converted into environment variable format by separating each nested level with an underscore (_).
 * Any camel-cased words from the YAML files are converted to uppercase with underscores separating each word.
 For instance, apiKey becomes API_KEY and rpcUrl becomes RPC_URL.

+prefixes:
+* Bitcoin block processor: BITCOIN_BLOCK_PROCESSOR
+* Bitcoin transaction processort: BITCOIN_TRANSACTION_PROCESSOR
+* Ethereum block processor: ETHEREUM_BLOCK_PROCESSOR
+* Ethereum transaction processor: ETHEREUM_TRANSACTION_PROCESSOR
+* Solana block processor: SOLANA_BLOCK_PROCESSOR
+* Solana transaction processor: SOLANA_TRANSACTION_PROCESSOR
+* Multichange transaction observer: MULTICHAIN_TRANSACTION_OBSERVER

 _For example:_